-Over the last 35 years, the economy has had its ups and downs, and Valley’s “economy” has been no different.
+Over the last 40+ years, the economy has had its ups and downs, and Valley’s “economy” has been no different.
 In order to prepare the school for any and all financial situations in the future, we started The VCS Endowment Fund on February 9, 2015, and have since added numerous funds underneath this umbrella.

 An endowment fund offers donors a long-term giving opportunity, allowing financial gifts to bless the school many times over.
 Each year, the school is able to pull some of the net gains out of the fund, while the principal continues to grow through generous gifts.

-Thank you to the Bilodeau family for the planned gifts of $27,277.10, which helped to launch the VCS Endowment Fund.
+Thank you to the Bilodeau family for the planned gift of $27,277, which acted as the initial funding to launch the VCS Endowment Fund.

 Endowment Fund Balance